 A moving checklist can be the difference between a pleasant, organized, and error-free move and a chaotic one.
-Without a checklist, it’s nearly impossible track all the critical activities and pack all the important things for your move.
+Without a checklist, it’s nearly impossible to track all the critical activities and pack all the important things for your move.

-Your moving checklist becomes all the more important if you plan on storing away some of your belongings in a warehouse or moving to a new city.
+Your moving checklist becomes all the more important if you plan on storing away some of your belongings in a warehouse or if you’re moving to a new city.
 When packing things in your moving boxes, you don’t want to lock away items you’d rather keep handy.

-So, we created a six-week ultimate moving checklist to make things as painless as possible.
+We created a six-week ultimate moving checklist to make things as painless as possible.
 You’d be sure to have everything completely done ahead of time.

 Read on to get the full benefit of the weekly checklists.

 Start planning your next relocation six weeks ahead of time.
 This ensures you avoid the inevitable moving-day stress.

 Use this week to set the ball rolling and make a choice on the right movers.

 1. Take inventory of all items

 Take inventory of all your stuff room-by-room, including garage and basement areas, and save the list in a Word Document or Google Doc.